Howdju/howdju/CONTRIBUTING.md

 This repository enforces the ["Developer Certificate of Origin"](https://developercertificate.org/) (DCO), which means that authors must add a `Signed-off-by` line to their commit messages certifying the DCO for their contribution.
+Please read [the DCO](https://developercertificate.org/); it's short and important.

+This means that all your commits must include a statement certifying the DCO.
+You can do this with Git like `git commit --signoff ...`.

 If your employement agreement contains a copyright assignment, it may prevent you from legally certifying the DCO.
 Please consult your HR or legal department to determine if such a restriction